bradeckert/google-analytics-custom-data-source-uploader/README.md

 4. Figure out what dimentions you will require from a twitter/facebook csv and on Google Analytics - [More info here](https://developers.google.com/analytics/devguides/platform/cost-data-import#dims_mets)
 5. If you require different dimentions from what I used (shown below), you must edit the `twitter_csv.rb` and `facebook_csv.rb` to reflect what you want.
 Change the `$order_out=[ga:dimensions]` variable and the `out_temp=[csv dimensions]` lines.
 6. Create a personal_data.json file in the directory, format below.
+7. Follow all the steps to install Ghost Driver and phantomJS [here](https://github.com/detro/ghostdriver)

 ##:mega: Executing the script
+First run `java -jar selenium-server-standalone-2.39.0.jar -role hub` and `phantomjs --webdriver=8080 --webdriver-selenium-grid-hub=http://127.0.0.1:4444` to set up your headless environment.
+Then:

 * Twitter: Run `ruby twitter_pull.rb`
 * Facebook: Run `ruby fb_pull.rb`